stovecat/DataOptimization/README.md

 # DataOptimization
-Data Optimization for Learning to Rankusing Influence Functions
+Data Optimization for Learning to Rank using Influence Functions